 EVENTS and ANNOUNCEMENTS

-We’re proud to announce, as well, another special partnership with the Alaska Humanities Forum, whose mission is to connect Alaskans through stories, ideas, and experiences that positively change lives and empower communities.
-Our own mission, as you know, is to support the artistic development of writers throughout Alaska, foster a writing community, and build an audience for literature.
+We wrapped a second year of Danger Close: Alaska, a special partnership with the Alaska Humanities Forum, whose mission is to connect Alaskans through stories, ideas, and experiences that positively change lives and empower communities.
+Our own mission is to support the artistic development of writers throughout Alaska, foster a writing community, and build an audience for literature.
 In 2016, the Alaska Humanities Forum and 49 Writers partnered to launch Danger Close: Alaska, an Anchorage-based writing workshop, public panel discussion, and small-run publication seeking to bridge the military-civilian divide by uniting veterans and civilians in the task of producing high-quality, war-themed writing.
 That was spearheaded by now-board member Matthew Komatsu, a writer pursuing his creative writing MFA through the fantastic low-residency University of Alaska Anchorage program.

 Please consider 49 Writers when you Pick.Click.Give. and share a portion of your dividend to help support writers and readers across the state.
 If you’ve already filed and regret not giving while the giving was good, you can still log back in and retroactively make.it.so.
 If you’d like to, click here.